keymetrics/doc-pm2/en/enterprise/collector/pm2.md

   - `<public>` is the public key that you can find on your dashboard
   - `<server>` (**optional**) is the name that will show as server name in the dashboard

-And that's it, PM2 will automatically launch his agent and manage it, every applications will start pushing data in PM2 Enterprise.
+And that's it, PM2 will automatically launch its agent and manage it, every applications will start pushing data in PM2 Enterprise.

 ## Best Practices